nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Session and athlete must already exist.

 Examples:
-* `mark 1 n/John Doe` marks John Doe's attendance as present in the 1st session in the session list.
+`mark 1 n/John Doe` <br> Marks John Doe's attendance as present in the 1st session in the session list.

 ### Unmark an athlete's attendance : `unmark`